astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 - `leq_to` (lesser or equal than)
 - `less_than`

-> **Note**: If you are dealing with floats or integers you can add a tolerance to the comparisons in form of a fraction (0.1 = 10% tolerance) as shown in the previous example.
+> **Note**: If you are dealing with floats or integers you can add a tolerance to the comparisons in the form of a fraction (0.1 = 10% tolerance) as shown in the previous example.

 If the resulting boolean value is `True` the check passes, otherwise it fails.
 [Airflow generates logs](https://www.astronomer.io/guides/logging/) that show the set of returned records for every check that passes and the full query and result for checks that failed.